 In terms of the cost of refugees to the public finances, this scenario does not entail any change to health or welfare entitlements.
 However, this scenario is only possible if access to education is provided.
-It is possible that this could be delivered through substantial external investment, but more plausible is that the government would choose to provide free access to public education for refugees.
+It is possible that this could be delivered through substantial external investment, but it would be more plausible that the Government would choose to provide free access to public education for refugees.
 This would be a substantial investment.
-The government does not produce estimates of the marginal per pupil cost of the public education system, but UNESCO has calculated government spending per capita as below.
+The Government does not produce estimates of the marginal cost per pupil of the public education system, but UNESCO has calculated Government spending per capita as below.

-Table 12.
-Malaysian government spending per pupil, 2010-2015
+Table 11.
+Malaysian Government Spending per Pupil, 2010-2015